Florida

 13. Committee on Socially Responsible Investing

-The BOT approved the positive screens previously submitted by the SRI.
-This
+The BOT approved the positive screens previously submitted by the

 is another form of social witness.
 Our investments will now be made with